probil/v-mask/README.md

 The usage is simple.
 Configure the addon as want and pass the result to the `v-mask` as you would to `text-mask-core`.

-View the [createNumberMask](https://github.com/text-mask/text-mask/tree/master/addons/#createnumbermask) documentation for a full list of options available.

 `app.js`:
 ```js
 import Vue from 'vue'